Indians, other teams pressured after Redskins drop nickname

 Part of Atlanta’s insistence to keep a nickname the franchise brought from Milwaukee in 1966 is due to the the team’s “cultural working relationship” with the Eastern Band of Cherokee Indians in North Carolina and other tribal leaders it collaborates with regularly.

-But as teams look to make changes, Danger will continue to push them to abandon any connection with Native Americans, who have been portrayed as mascots for generations.
+But as teams look to make changes, Danger and other activists will continue to push them to abandon any connection with Native Americans, who have been portrayed as mascots for generations.

 “We’re being paraded around without a say in how we’re seen,” she said.
 “It’s a less bloody continuation of that, of us being a sideshow.
 It’s not hard to choose the right side of history, so I hope these teams will take that step with us, side by side, as we all work together to change the world.”